-Abstract-The model-based approach to user interface design relies on developing separate models capturing various aspects about users, tasks, application domain, presentation and dialog structures.
-This paper presents a task modeling approach for user interface design and aims at exploring mappings between task, domain and presentation models.
+Abstract-The model-based approach to user interface design relies on developing separate models that are capturing various aspects about users, tasks, application domain, presentation and dialog representations.
+This paper presents a task modeling approach for user interface design and aims at exploring the mappings between task, domain and presentation models.
 The basic idea of our approach is to identify typical configurations in task and domain models and to investigate how they relate each other.
-A special emphasis is put on applicationspecific functions and mappings between domain objects and operational task structures.
-In this respect, we will address two layers in task decomposition: a functional (planning) layer and an operational layer.
+A special emphasis is put on application-specific functions and mappings between domain objects and operational task structures.
+In this respect, we will distinguish between three layers in the task decomposition: a functional layer, a planning layer, and an operational layer.